bitovi/hatchify/doc/guides/adding-form-like-behavior.md

 ### `TodoFormModal.tsx`

 Now that we have a reusable input component, we can create our modal component.
+For the purpose of this guide, we will be creating a simplified Todo, only providing the name and importance attributes.
+With the building blocks provided in these snippets, you will be able to build out a full todo form with inputs for all attributes & relationships.
 Here's the full code, which we will break down below:

 ```tsx
 import { useEffect, useState } from "react"